The Set of Prime Numbers

 without the help of an electronic computer.

-We insist that this healthy ambiguity ought to be strictly respected now.
+This healthy ambiguity ought to be strictly respected now.

 This is just what D.H.
 Lehmer did when